Beyond the Hodge Theorem: curl and asymmetric pseudodifferential projections: The spectrum of curl on a Berger sphere

 \section{The spectrum of curl on a Berger sphere}

+From a perturbative perspective, and in analogy with what happens for the massless Dirac operator, one expects the spectrum of curl to be asymmetric about zero for an open dense subset of the space of metrics on a given Riemannian 3-manifold --- put differently, spectral asymmetry of curl is a generic condition.
+However, we were unable to identify a precise reference for this fact in the literature.

-In this appendix we will write down explicitly the eigenvalues and the $\eta$-invariant for the operator curl on a Berger sphere.
-This will be done using classical (as opposed to pseudodifferential) techniques and will serve as an illustration of the spectral asymmetry of curl.
+In this appendix we will write down explicitly the eigenvalues and the $\eta$-invariant for the operator curl on a Berger sphere, using classical (as opposed to pseudodifferential) techniques.
+On the one hand, this will serve as an illustration of the spectral asymmetry of curl.
+On the other hand, it shall serve as a useful reference for further explicit calculations in future work.

 \

 Throughout this appendix we use the notation from Appendix~\ref{subsec:Definitions and notation berger}.